Research

 Press: Tradeoffs Newsletter

-Discrimination may lead to rationing on the basis of group identity when resources become more scarce.
-We provide evidence of consequential rationing on the basis of an individual's race in a high-stakes setting: health care.
-Using detailed, time-stamped data on over 107,000 patient admissions from a large health system in the U.S., we find that in-hospital mortality increased for Black, but not White, patients as hospitals reached capacity, a state where biases in care provision are likely to emerge or be exacerbated.
-We identify rationing by wait times as a mechanism, also documenting that sick Black patients wait longer for care than healthy White patients, regardless of capacity levels.
-Applying text analysis techniques to clinical documentation, we provide suggestive evidence of disparities in provider effort as another mechanism.
+We hypothesize that deepening resource scarcity results in rationing on the basis of group identity in settings with underlying discrimination.
+We provide evidence of such race-based rationing in a high-stakes setting: health care.
+Using detailed, time-stamped data on 107,000 patient admissions to a large health system, we find that in-hospital mortality increases for Black, but not White, patients as hospitals reach capacity (a state of resource scarcity likely to trigger or exacerbate biases in decision-making).
+As a mechanism, we identify rationing by wait time, documenting that sick Black patients wait longer for care than healthy White patients at every capacity level, likely because of systematic misevaluation of medical need.
+Text analysis of unstructured provider notes reveals differential rationing of provider effort by race as another potential mechanism.
+Together, these findings demonstrate important linkages between three key economic concepts: scarcity, discrimination, and rationing.

 Results as a limerick